awsdocs/amazon-appstream2-developer-guide/doc_source/qualify-usb-devices.md

 1. To use the USB device in an AppStream 2\.0 session, you must share the device with the session first\.
 For more information, see [Share a USB Device with an AppStream 2\.0 Streaming Session](share-usb-devices-with-session.md)\.
 After you finish testing, you can provide the information in the *Guidance for Users* section of this topic to your users\.

 1. If the USB device works with the image builder as expected, create an image\.
-For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.
+For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

 1. After you finish creating the image, update your AppStream 2\.0 fleet to use the new image\.